neurosnap/defect-scatter-overlay/README.md

 on the image using scatterImg(), which are color coded by defect type, across a wide variety of filters (e.g. time, defect type, part number, shift, etc.).
 We also allow the ability to filter by section.

-Sections are created, parsed, and overlayed by scatterGrid().
+Sections are created, parsed, and overlayed onto the image.
 Sections are defined similar to how a table of data is defined: columns and rows.
-Once the number of columns and rows are specified as well as the image resolution, scatterGrid() does the rest of the leg-work, separating data by section as well as filtering data by section.
+Once the number of columns and rows are specified as well as the image resolution, scatterImg() does the rest of the leg-work, separating data by section as well as filtering data by section.

 #### Demo -- ./demo.php